Von der Leyen's speech to address EU future, but what's hers?

 Not again?

-Von der Leyen's first elevation to the Commission top post was marked by controversy.
+Von der Leyen's first elevation to the Commission top post was also marked by controversy.

 EU leaders parachuted her in from Merkel's defence ministry using their treaty powers after the flop of the Spitzenkandidaten process — in which the EU Parliament's political families put forward lead nominees for the Commission job and the family that does best in the EU elections wins.